Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 Prevent cross-contamination

 For people with celiac disease, even tiny traces of gluten can trigger a reaction.
-In the kitchen: use dedicated utensils (toaster, cutting board, colander), thoroughly clean work surfaces, and do not reuse frying oil used to cook breaded foods.
+In the kitchen: use dedicated utensils (toaster, cutting board, colander), thoroughly clean work surfaces, and do not reuse frying oil that has been used to cook breaded foods.
 In restaurants, inform staff of your allergy and ask specific questions about preparation.

 5